kingzamzon/docs/docs/sdk/wrapped-keys/overview.md

 Wrapped Keys are private keys that are encrypted and stored using Lit's Wrapped Keys backend service.
 They can be initialized by [importing](./importing-key.md) or [storing](./storing-wrapped-key-metadata.md) an existing private key, or can be [generated](./generating-wrapped-key.md) within a Lit node's trusted execution environment (TEE), meaning the clear text private key never exists outside of the TEE.

-Regardless of how the Wrapped Keys is initialized, each Wrapped Key is associated with an existing [Programmable Keypair (PKP)](../../sdk/wallets/minting.md) and given a unique ID by Lit.
+Regardless of how the Wrapped Key is initialized, each Wrapped Key is associated with an existing [Programmable Keypair (PKP)](../../sdk/wallets/minting.md) and given a unique ID by Lit.

-Using the unique ID and [Session Signatures](../authentication/session-sigs/intro.md) from the PKP the Wrapped Key is associated with, you can leverage the Lit network to perform signatures on arbitrary data and transactions (optionally sending the signed transaction to a network) using your encrypted private key.
+Using the unique ID and [Session Signatures](../authentication/session-sigs/intro.md) from the PKP the Wrapped Key is associated with, you can leverage the Lit network to generate signatures for arbitrary data and transactions (optionally sending the signed transaction to a network) using your encrypted private key.

 ## Getting Started